Real ID: What you need to know

 Unlike a renewal, which can be done online, you do need to go to the DMV to apply for a Real ID.
 Per federal regulations, you will need to take a new photo.

-"To get a Real ID or an enhanced license it does require an office visit.
-And it does require to be recertified," adds Theresa Egan, Executive Deputy Commissioner of the New York State DMV.
+"To get a Real ID or an enhanced license, it does require an office visit.
+And it does require to be recertified," Theresa Egan, Executive Deputy Commissioner of the New York State DMV, added.
 "So, many of those proofs that people have brought in initially to get their license...have to be brought in again."

 Not sure what documents you'll need?